johanbrook/whiteboard/README.md

 ## HTML

 The theme's HTML is valid HTML5, complete with ARIA roles for accessibility.
-The theme's HTML structure (for a regular page, as an example) is as follows:
+The theme's HTML structure (for a regular page, for example) is as follows:

 	body
 	|__ header[role="banner"]